silke/dfn-aai-shibboleth-idp/README.md

 ## Prerequisites

-* Use a Debian 10 machine, other distros have not been tested.
+* Use a Debian 10 or an Ubuntu 20.04 machine, other distros have not been tested.
 * This playbook creates a MariaDB database for your IdP.
 However it does not secure your database server.
 You might want to prepare MariaDB beforehand, e.g. by running
 ```
 apt install mariadb-server mariadb-client libmariadb-java